 If you’re noticing a rise in temperature from your television screen, there’s a fairly good chance actor Rafael De La Fuente is to blame.
 Taking on the iconically calculating role of “Sammy Jo” on the newly-rebooted television series Dynasty, Rafael is raising the heat (and the deliciously fun drama), proving to the show’s rich and famous that “Sammy Jo” is here to stay, and is set on leaving a lasting mark.

 You were born in Caracas, Venezuela.
 What was it like growing up in that region of the world?

 I was born and raised in Venezuela.
 I lived there up to the age of 19 and then went off to college.
 It’s a beautiful country in the northern part of South America.
 It’s the melting pot of cultures and races and just all different types of people from everywhere.
-I was very lucky to have an amazing, creative, artistic family that supported my artistic endeavors and interests.
+I was very lucky to have an amazing, creative, artistic family that supported my artistic endeavours and interests.
 I loved it.

 After making an early name for yourself on a Nickelodeon kids series, you moved to the United States during your late teenage years.
 How did that decision to move come about?

 I always knew that I wanted to have an international experience and I always knew I wanted to come to The States and try to make it happen here.
 My dad pretty much decided I was going to go to school in the states.
 I wanted to, as well, so that’s how it happened.
 We just thought it would open me up to so many more opportunities.

 Your current role on Dynasty is turning more than just a few heads.
 What makes your “Sammy Jo” character the one to watch out for on this new series?